-Sanofi earnings slashed in first quarterMay 2nd, 2013 in Other /
+Sanofi earnings slashed in first quarterMay 2, 2013 in Medicine & Health / Other

 (AP)—French drug maker Sanofi said Thursday its net profit was slashed in the first quarter from a year earlier as falling sales and patent losses on key drugs combined to hammer earnings.